 - Website Clicks – When using this goal, you need to measure the cost per click.

-- Post Engagement – Engagement is crucial on Facebook, especially when trying to spread a message or piece of content.
+- Page Post Engagement (PPE) – Engagement is crucial on Facebook, especially when trying to spread a message or piece of content.
 You can measure engagement by dividing the total cost of one advertisement by the amount of shares it received.

 Setting and tracking every goal correctly will help you measure your success, help you manage your ad spend and respond effectively to any campaigns that are ineffective.

-2. Creating Only 1 Ad
+2. Creating Only ONE Ad

 Business owners who only create one advertisement will likely fail and lose potentially big dollars over time.

 Not every ad you create will work.
 While there are proven ad formats and direction you can take, ads must be tested, and against each other.